An Analysis of Approximation Algorithms for Iterated Stochastic Integrals and a Julia and MATLAB Simulation Toolbox: The algorithms for the simulation of L e vy areas

 By first calculating and storing $\SFS$ and then computing $\LAFS(h)$ one can save $(p-1) m^2$ basic arithmetic operations if \eqref{eq:std-FS-Alg-effective} is applied instead of naively implementing \eqref{eq:fourier-levy-approx-std-gaussian}.
 The algorithm based on \eqref{eq:std-FS-Alg-effective} is given as pseudocode by Algorithm~\ref{alg:fourier}.

 Next, we have a closer look at the calculation of $\SFS$.
-For an implementation that results in a fast computation of the iterated stochastic integrals, we want to exploit fast matrix multiplication routines as provided by, e.g., specialised ``BLAS''\footnote{http://www.netlib.org/blas/} (Basic Linear Algebra Subprograms) implementations like OpenBLAS\footnote{https://www.openblas.net/} or the Intel\textsuperscript{\textregistered} Math Kernel Library\footnote{https://software.intel.com/en-us/mkl}.
+For an implementation that results in a fast computation of the iterated stochastic integrals, we want to exploit fast matrix multiplication routines as provided by, e.g., specialised ``BLAS''\footnote{\url{http://www.netlib.org/blas/}} (Basic Linear Algebra Subprograms) implementations like OpenBLAS\footnote{\url{https://www.openblas.net/}} or the Intel\textsuperscript{\textregistered} Math Kernel Library\footnote{\url{https://software.intel.com/en-us/mkl}}.
 In fact, if we gather the coefficient column vectors $\alpha_r$ and $\beta_r$ for $1\leq r \leq \Se$ into the two $m \times \Se$-matrices

-we can compute $\SFS$ as a matrix product $\SFS = \alpha \tilde{\beta}^\top$ utilising the aforementioned fast multiplication algorithms.
+we can compute $\SFS$ as a matrix product $\SFS = \alpha \tilde{\beta}^\top$ utilizing the aforementioned fast multiplication algorithms.
 Of course, the drawback is that we have to store all coefficients in memory at the same time whereas before we only needed to store $\alpha_r$ and $\beta_r$ of the current iteration for the summation.

-There is also a middle ground between these two extremes -- for some $n \in \{1, \ldots, p\}$ generate the $m \times n$-matrices $\alpha^{(k)}$ and $\beta^{(k)}$ for $1 \leq k \leq \lceil \tfrac{\Se}{n} \rceil$ by partitioning the columns of the matrices $\alpha$ and $\tilde{\beta}$ in the same way into $\lceil \frac{\Se}{n} \rceil$ groups $\alpha^{(k)}$ and $\tilde{\beta}^{(k)}$ for $1 \leq k \leq \lceil \frac{\Se}{n} \rceil$, each of maximal $n$ vectors, and adding together sequentially to get $\SFS = \sum_{k=1}^{\lceil {\Se}/{n} \rceil} \alpha^{(k)} \tilde{\beta}^{(k) \top}$.
+There is also a middle ground between these two extremes --- for some $n \in \{1, \ldots, p\}$ generate the $m \times n$-matrices $\alpha^{(k)}$ and $\beta^{(k)}$ for $1 \leq k \leq \lceil \tfrac{\Se}{n} \rceil$ by partitioning the columns of the matrices $\alpha$ and $\tilde{\beta}$ in the same way into $\lceil \frac{\Se}{n} \rceil$ groups $\alpha^{(k)}$ and $\tilde{\beta}^{(k)}$ for $1 \leq k \leq \lceil \frac{\Se}{n} \rceil$, each of maximal $n$ vectors, and adding together sequentially to get $\SFS = \sum_{k=1}^{\lceil {\Se}/{n} \rceil} \alpha^{(k)} \tilde{\beta}^{(k) \top}$.
 Here, the firstly discussed extremes correspond to $n=1$ and $n=\Se$, respectively.